ChrisLinSJTU/rice-counting/README.md

-# rice-counting
+# Rice-counting
 This is a rice counting algorithm.
+We run the code in MARLAB 2016b.

 First, run the get_average_area.m script to get the average area of each rice grains.
 To simplify the image preprocessing, some of the Non-target object in the image have been artificially removed.
 The image is showed below.